triggermesh/docs/docs/guides/cloudeventinjection.md

 # Injecting Cloudevents into the Broker

-This guide indtends to explain how to inject Cloudevents into a Knative Broker.
+This guide intends to explain how to inject Cloudevents into a Knative Broker.

 ## Method 1: Using a Curl Pod